 4. Get started early with a Roth IRA

 While Roth IRAs are typically used for retirement planning, they are surprisingly flexible, in part because they allow you to take out contributions tax-free, as long as the account has been open for at least five years.
-Their biggest benefit, however, is the ability to contribute after-tax money and then never have to pay taxes again on qualified withdrawals during retirement.
+Just remember that the same is not true for profits earned in a Roth IRA account.
+Their biggest benefit, however, is the ability to contribute after-tax money and then never having to pay taxes again on qualified withdrawals during retirement.

-Roth IRAs are limited to an annual contribution limit of $6,000 in 2019, though that number tends to rise every few years.
+Roth IRAs are limited to an annual contribution limit of $6,000 in 2020 (or $7,000 if you’re ages 50 or older), though that number tends to rise every few years.
 But the advantage here is that parents have the possibility to save even before their child is born, giving money in the account a lot more time to compound tax-free.

 5. Fall back to a taxable account

-If you’ve run out of other options, then you’ll have to fall back to a plain vanilla taxable account, which offers no special benefits and will hit you with taxes annually on any realized gains such as capital gains, interest or dividends.
+If you’ve run out of other options, then you’ll have to fall back to a plain vanilla taxable investment account, which offers no special benefits.
+It will also hit you with taxes annually on any realized gains such as capital gains, interest or dividends.